coder202/dri/README.md

 # dri - Shadow Demand & Microtrend Scanner
 **Dark Research Index - Prototype**

-**What it is**

-A fully automated micro-SaaS that scrapes and clusters:

-product categories rising quietly (not mainstream yet)

-keywords with sudden demand spikes

-app niches with exponential installs

-emerging micro-genres in gaming, media, API markets

-_Note: Social score is not implemented, due to lack of free public social APIs._

-**Use Case**

-Small studios, solo devs, writers, and micro SaaS builders need early signals before niches explode.

 # Market Intelligence Pipeline

 A deterministic market signal engine that identifies emerging opportunities and market saturation patterns by analyzing public data sources across gaming, technology, and digital markets.